 The new logo was introduced in 1988 as the blue color was replaced with grey and the red circle turned silver.
 A stylish Nissan font was used as a logo from 1989 to 1990.
 Shifting back to the rectangle and a circle in 1990 Nissan painted the logo black and white.
 The circle merged with the horizontal block.
 After the company’s takeover by the French automaker Renault in late 1990s, Nissan was going through major restructuring to make it through financial difficulties.

-The new emblem was part of this process as the stylish and modern silver and black logo guided the company into the new era.
+The emblem was part of this process as the stylish and modern silver and black logo guided the company into the new era.

 The circle and rectangle disintegrated to add sharp and elegant look.

-The latest update from 2012 saw the logo acquire gradient shades of silver and grey.
+The update from 2012 saw the logo acquire gradient shades of silver and grey.
 Matched with the company’s new slogan, ‘Innovation that excites’, the emblem reflect the brand’s new identity but refers to long-standing traditions.
 Today Nissan cars are recognized for quality, innovation, elegance and have leading positions in many global markets.

 One of the global leaders in car manufacturing, Nissan inherited the logo from its predecessor and sister company Datsun in 1984, replacing ‘Datsun’ inscription with ‘Nissan’ one.
 Ever since their emblem has consisted of a horizontal block with the company name, embedded into a circle.
 Several updates turned it into the emblem, recognizable around the world.
 The silver elegant sign is associated with Japanese quality, innovation and elegance and powers the company to success.